Top 10 Best South Park Episodes

 1 Scott Tenorman Must Die In this episode, Cartman is tricked by an older student, Scott Tenorman, into buying pubic hair.
 After numerous failed attempts at revenge, Cartman discovers that Scott's parents are involved in a tragic accident orchestrated by him.
 He grinds their bodies into chili and feeds it to Scott during a cook-off, achieving his ultimate revenge.

 This episode was really good!
-Not my favorite but it was funny!
+Not my favorite, but it was funny.
 Cartman was so evil in it!
-He legit sent someone to kill Scott's parents and then he made chili of their dead body parts.
-Then Scott's favorite band Radiohead comes to roast the hell out of him.
-After that Cartman literally licks Scott's tears!
-I feel like Cartman went WAY TOO FAR in this episode but you should watch it if you're a true fan!
+He legit sent someone to kill Scott's parents and then he made chili out of their dead body parts.
+Then, Scott's favorite band Radiohead comes to roast the hell out of him.
+After that, Cartman literally licks Scott's tears!
+I feel like Cartman went WAY TOO FAR in this episode, but you should watch it if you're a true fan!

 2 Make Love, Not Warcraft The boys become obsessed with playing the online game World of Warcraft.
 They band together to defeat a high-level player who has been terrorizing the game community.
 With the help of a powerful sword and a rigorous training regime, they manage to defeat the antagonist and restore balance to the virtual world.

 My dad almost became the type of person the boys became in this episode.
-A great satire about how addictive World of Warcraft is.
+It's a great satire about how addictive World of Warcraft is.

 The fact that Kyle had a female avatar still kills me.
-And isn't it just hilarious to think that the South Park kids and the WoW corporation were on this huge intense quest to defeat some player who couldn't care and had no idea this was happening?
+Isn't it hilarious to think that the South Park kids and the WoW corporation were on this huge, intense quest to defeat some player who couldn't care less and had no idea this was happening?

 The story was pretty good.
-The humor was great and that steriotype of all WoW fans being fat people who dedicate every second of their lives to play WoW was hilarious.
+The humor was great, and the stereotype of all WoW fans being fat people who dedicate every second of their lives to playing WoW was hilarious.

 3 The Return of the Fellowship of the Ring to the Two Towers The boys embark on a quest to return a rented copy of The Lord of the Rings to the video store, treating it as an epic adventure.
 Unbeknownst to them, they are carrying a pornographic film that was accidentally switched with the fantasy movie, leading to a race against time to recover the tape.

-It's funny because the boys are completely unaware that's they are delivering a dirty movie and the parents think they saw it.
+It's funny because the boys are completely unaware that they are delivering a dirty movie, and the parents think they saw it.
 The ending made me laugh.

 4 Imaginationland The boys enter a new realm called Imaginationland, where all of humanity's imagination comes to life.
 When terrorists attack the place, various imaginary characters escape, wreaking havoc on the real world.
 With the help of the military, the boys must save Imaginationland and restore order to both worlds.